Full Time (film): Box office

-Full Time grossed $29,933 in the United States, and $1.5 million in France for a worldwide total of $1.9 million.
+Full Time grossed $1.5 million in France, $36,305 in the United States and Canada, and $362,661 in other territories for a worldwide total of $1.9 million.

+In France, the film opened alongside Notre-Dame on Fire, Alors on danse and Three Times Nothing.
+The film sold 15,157 admissions on its first day, 4,356 of which were preview screenings.
+It went on to sell 70,803 admissions in its opening weekend, finishing 8th at the box office.
+At the end of its theatrical run, the film sold a total of 211,394 admissions.

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 98% based on 45 reviews, with an average rating of 8.3/10.
+On Rotten Tomatoes, the film holds an approval rating of 98% based on 61 reviews, with an average rating of 8.1/10.
 The website's consensus reads, "Led by Laure Calamy's gripping performance, Full Time serves as a sobering reminder that just staying financially afloat can sometimes feel like a white-knuckle thriller."
-According to Metacritic, which assigned a weighted average score of 83 out of 100 based on 13 critics, the film received "universal acclaim".
+According to Metacritic, which assigned a weighted average score of 83 out of 100 based on 15 critics, the film received "universal acclaim".
+On AlloCiné, the film received an average rating of 4.0 out of 5 stars, based on 29 reviews from French critics.

 Reviewing the film following its Venice premiere, Wendy Ide of Screen Daily wrote, "It's a propulsively intense piece of filmmaking - at times a bit like watching a highwire chainsaw juggling act about to go horribly and catastrophically wrong."
 The Sydney Morning Herald's Paul Byrnes gave the film 4 out of 5 stars, commending Laure Calamy's performance and praising her "extraordinary ability to project warmth, as well as strength.
 Her character here is down but never out, no matter how hard life pushes her."

 William Repass of Slant Magazine gave Full Time 2.5 out of 4 stars, criticising that the film "doesn't have much to say about organized labor, or labor in general, other than that work can be really stressful."